The childhood of a creator

 My new life was starting

 Alongside my father, I prepared aRadio-electrician CAP, which I obtained in 1969.
 Over the weeks and months shared with him, I can say today that I met my father at that time for the second time.

 At home, he never talked about war and resistance.
-And one day, in a very harmless way, during a simple car trip, coming back from a TV antenna installation at a client between Régny and Saint-George-de-Barille (which is 25 kilometers), he says to me:"You see, all the road we just traveled I made it while running".
+And one day, in a very harmless way, during a simple trip by car, entering a TV antenna installation at a client between Régny and Saint-George-de-Barille (which is 25 kilometers), he says to me:"You see, all the road you just traveled I made it while running".
 Then silence!
-Plus a word ... intrigued, after a while and not seeing immediately, I questioned daddy about this strange declaration.
-I was going to learn an unprecedented story for me: sent to the STO in Germany in 1940, he then escaped to come, after a long journey, take refuge in Saint-Germain-Laval.
-Hidden by the Boyer family, electricians during the day, filmmakers in the evening, traveling the canton to broadcast the films of the time.
+Plus a word ... intrigued, after a while and not seeing immediately arriving, I questioned dad about this strange declaration.
+I was going to learn a new story for me: sent to the STO in Germany in 1940, he then escaped to come, after a long journey, take refuge in Saint-Germain-Laval.
+Hidden by the Boyer family, electricians by day, filmmakers in the evening, traveling the canton to broadcast the films of the time.

-A night activity which was in fact a perfect coverage to hide their activities as resistance fighters and parachuting recovery.
+A night activity which was in fact a perfect coverage to hide their activities of resistance fighters and parachuting recovery.